 WMT&R has the capability of testing a number of various sizes and shapes of test specimens, some of which are shown below.

-On-Site Mechanical and Electronical Engineering
+On-Site Mechanical Engineering

 The on-site high-technology, full-service Machine Shop at Westmoreland Mechanical Testing & Research encompasses a clean, temperature-controlled environment and state-of-the-art equipment, with the ability to machine all test specimens onsite.
 In addition to machining standard specimens, our Machine Shop has the ability and resource to custom-design and machine fixtures for testing finished parts, odd shapes, and difficult or exotic materials.